sanju-react/Portfolio/README.md

 - [GitHub](github-url)
 - [Email](mailto:your-email@example.com)

-**Designed and Developed by Ayush Varma**
-Copyright © 2024 AV, AV
+**Designed and Developed by Ramashankar Pandey** Copyright © 2024 AV, AV

 ## About

 ### Know Who I Am

-Hi everyone, I am Ayush Varma from Surat, India.
+Hi everyone, I am Ramashankar Pandey from Surat, India.
 I am currently interning as a React.js Developer at The Diamond Port.
 I have completed Integrated BCA in Web Development at VNSGU.

 Apart from coding, some other activities that I love to do:
 - Playing Games